IfyQ/DS_Hierarchical_Clustering/README.md

 # DS_Hierarchical_Clustering

 ## 📌 Project Overview
-This project applies hierarchical clustering to group English local authorities based on case closure reasons from the Children in Need Census (2013–2024).
+This project applies hierarchical clustering to group local authorities in England based on case closure reasons from the Children in Need Census (2013–2024).
 It supports benchmarking, policy evaluation, and strategic planning.

 As a practitioner in social services, with a focus on children and adult services, I selected this dataset due to its relevance to my domain and its potential to inform evidence-based decision-making.